Azure/azure-powershell/src/KeyVault/KeyVault/help/Remove-AzManagedHsm.md

 ```

 ### -ResourceGroupName
-Specifies the name of resource group for Azure managed hsm to remove.
+Specifies the name of resource group for Azure managed HSM to remove.

 ```yaml
 Type: System.String